smiga287/Luis_von_Ahn/README.md

 # Luis von Ahn

-A seminar paper written in Latex for the Techincal and Scientific Writing course on the Faculty of Mathematics, University of Belgrade
+A seminar paper written in Latex for the Techincal and Scientific Writing course at the Faculty of Mathematics, University of Belgrade

 ## Authors
 - Aleksandar Šmigić, mi19028@alas.matf.bg.ac.rs